 If you are currently nearing retirement age or haven't invested enough in your retirement plans to provide yourself with sufficient income, you may want to ask about Immediate annuities to ensure you receive an immediate, steady retirement income to help supplement your social security and any other investment payments.

-A Deferred annuity’s value accumulates tax-deferred over time.
-The typical waiting periods for Deferred annuities is in the range of 5 to 10 years.
-The main draw of a Deferred annuity is the ability to defer taxes during that period.
-While both Immediate & Deferred annuities are tax-deferred, you’re are going to get the most out of the tax benefit with time.
+A deferred annuity's value accumulates tax-deferred over time.
+The typical waiting periods for deferred annuities is in the range of 5 to 10 years.
+The main draw of a deferred annuity is the ability to defer taxes during that period.
+While both immediate and deferred annuities are tax-deferred, you're are going to get the most out of the tax benefit with time.

 Again, before you buy any annuity, you will want to work with your financial planner to know exactly the types of waivers are available with each product.

 All Things Annuity's custom quotes pair the most up to date product information with your specific needs.